 (x) protection of privacy and personal data, and security of network and information systems.

-(xa) employment, working conditions and workers' right.
+(xa) employment, working conditions,workers' rights and the principle of equal opportunities and treatment between men and women at work.

 b) breaches of Articles 101, 102, 106, 107 and 108 TFEU and breaches falling within the scope of Council Regulation (EC) No 1/2003 and Council Regulation (EU) No 2015/1589;